DataStax-Academy/zdm-scenario-katapod/step6.md

 The API is connecting to the ZDM proxy.
 The proxy, in turn, is propagating writes to _both_ the Origin and Target databases.
-To verify this, check that you can read the last-inserted status rows from both Origin:
+To verify this, check that you can read the last-inserted status rows from Origin:

 ```
 ### host